What to expect if you need emergency stoma surgery

 You may also find reading about others’ experiences or joining a support group helpful.

-SecuriCare also has over 300 blogs, sharing the experiences of those living with a stoma and how they came to first have surgery.
+Hear from our SecuriCare bloggers who share the experiences of those living with a stoma and how they came to first have surgery.

 Make use of information booklets and the support of your assigned Stoma Care Nurse